dean0x7d/pybinding/docs/examples/finite/index.rst

 ===========

 .. meta::
-   :description: Construction of finite size tight-binding systems using Pybinding code
+   :description: Construction of finite size tight-binding systems using pybinding code

 See the :doc:`tutorial page </tutorial/finite>` for a detailed walkthrough of system construction.
 These are just a few quick examples.